 Applications received without the above mentioned supporting documentation will not be considered by the Trust.

 A good application takes time to develop.
 There are comprehensive Funding Guidelines which you should review prior and whilst you develop your application.
 In addition there are a number of questions within the application that contain guidance to assist you in formulating your response.
 Please be aware many of the sections have specified word limits.

 The selection process is a comprehensive approach that draws on a range of online assessment tools and the expertise of selection panels within the Westpac Scholars Trust, the universities and the National Selection Panel.
-It will consist of four stages:
+It consists of four stages:

 - Stage 2: Online assessment